maseev/narwhal/README.md

 License
 -------
+Narwhal source code is distributed under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to